cap-js/docs/cds/compiler-hdbcds-to-hdbtable.md

 }
 ```

-In the above sample, the entity `TemporalWithTimeSliceId` canot be seamlessly migrated and a full table migration will take place.
+In the above sample, the entity `TemporalWithTimeSliceId` can't be seamlessly migrated and a full table migration will take place.

 ## Multiline doc comments